 Ghosts aren’t always scary, just the ones who have vendettas and insomnia.
 Decorate a cake like Rachel Fujihara with some friendly ghosts who may or may not be just trying to coexist on a parallel plane.
-Which is two left turns and a jump down.
+Which is two left turns and a portal down.

 21. Beetlejuice Cake

-22. Victorian Skull Cake
+22. Victorian Halloween Cake

-If a cake gives you the chills then you know it is doing something right.
+If a spooky cake gives you the chills then you know it is doing something right.
 Master your fondant skills and make some animal skulls, ideally ones that don’t require an elementary knowledge of taxidermy.

-23. Fall Pumpkin Cake
+23. Witch Cake